Subhamtyagi684/hotel/README.md

-It is a hotel app which helps to view hotel with different categories.
+It is a hotel app which helps to view hotels with different categories.